py010/linfun/docs/source/chapter11.rst

 It has a more tightly defined structure than does ``/proc``.
 Most entries contain only one line of text, although there are exceptions, unlike its antecedent, which has many multi-line entries whose exact contents have been known to change between kernel versions.
 Thus, the interface is hopefully more stable.

-There are system properties which have display entries in both ``/proc`` and ``/sys``; for compatibility with widely used system utilities, the older forms are only gradually being whittled down.
+There are system properties which have display entries in both ``/proc`` and ``/sys`; for compatibility with widely used system utilities, the older forms are only gradually being whittled down.

+Chapter 11.9.a A Survey of /sys I
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Support for the sysfs virtual filesystem is built into all modern kernels, and it should be mounted under /sys.
+However, the unified device model does not require mounting sysfs in order to function.

+Let's take a look at what can be found using the 3.18 kernel; we warn you that the exact layout of this filesystem has a tendency to mutate.
+Doing a top level directory command yields:

+``$ ls -F /sys``
+``block/ bus/ class/ dev/ devices/ firmware/ fs/ kernel/ module/ power/``

+which displays the basic device hierarchy.
+The device model sysfs implementation also includes information not strictly related to hardware.